helgadigitals-limited-company/vera-ui/packages/ui/README.md

 ## 🎨 Tailwind CSS Setup

-**Vera UI is built with Tailwind CSS v4 and only supports tailwind CSS v4**
+**Vera UI is built with Tailwind CSS v4 and only supports Tailwind CSS v4**

 ### Tailwind v4 (Recommended)